datadiscoveries/Yelp_Sentiment_Analysis/README.md

 **Goal:**<br>
-The goal of this analysis is to tune a neural network model to optimize its accuracy in classifying the sentiment of yelp reviews as positive or negative, based only on the written review.
-Potential applications in the context of a restaurant business will then be explored.
+The goal of this analysis is to tune a neural network model to optimize its accuracy in classifying customers' sentiments of a restaurant as positive or negative, based only on written reviews from Yelp reviewers.
+Potential applications of the model in the context of a restaurant business will then be explored.

 **Findings:**<br>
 The neural network built in this analysis classifies customer sentiment with 79% accuracy using Yelp reviews.
 The construction of the model involved a process of adjusting and improving the network architecture.
 Increasing the number of layers and reducing the number of nodes per layer from their original points improved the model's performance.